nbrest/kamehouse/docs/docker/docker-setup.md

 - `docker-cleanup-kamehouse.sh` cleans up old untagged kamehouse images
 - `docker-server-key-remove.sh` removes an outdated key from the known hosts file so the ssh command doesn't fail next time
 - `docker-ci-integration-tests-trigger.sh` starts a ci docker container and runs all integration tests inside it
-- `docker-reinit-container-data-from-host.sh` re initializes the container data from the host or from docker's initial setup.
-Also synchronizes ssh keys between host and container which is necessary to execute passwordless ssh commands on the host from the webapps in the container
+- `docker-reinit-container.sh` re initializes the container data from the host or resets to inital docker setup.
+Also synchronizes ssh keys between host and container which is necessary to execute passwordless ssh commands on the host from the webapps in the container when using the docker container to control a remote host